RETRET IN VILCABAMBA PLANT MEDICINE

 THE SAN PEDRO CACTUS

-Huachuma is a sacred plant medicine also known by names such as San Pedro or Awakolla.
+Wachuma is a sacred plant medicine also known by names such as San Pedro or Awakoya.
 It comes from the Echinopsis Pachanoi cactus, native to the Andes mountains of Vilcabamba.
 Our main medicine on this retreat.

 It is believed to be perhaps one of the most consistently used plant medicines throughout history.
 Archeological evidence suggests that even as long ago as 1300 B.C., Andean cultures were working with the cactus for its transcendent spiritual and physical healing powers.